amitpatil321/amitpatil321/README.md

 I'm a passionate FrontEnd developer from India 🇮🇳

+I have 14+ years of experience creating web applications using a variety of technologies like PHP, Javascript, WordPress, Modx, Codeignitor among others.
+I have a strong design affinity and strong prowess in Frontend Engineering using React, Redux, CSS, SASS and Javascript to markup beautiful Perfect Pixel layouts UI designs, and I advocate for best practices in terms of clean code, performance and the W3C Standards.

 **About me**

 - 💼 Tech Lead at [Hobasa](https://hobasa.com/)

 - ❤️ I love playing around with React, Redux, Javascript, css, HTML.
 I love building web,mobile and desktop applications.

+- 🎸 In my free time I play computer games, Pencil drawing and travelling

 - 💬 Ask me about anything [here](https://github.com/amitpatil321/amitpatil321/issues)